HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS.md

 - Use quotes.
 Quotations are marked as "memorized language", which heavily deducts your score.
 - Invent statistics, especially numeric statistics.
 Rather than relying on invented statistics, focus on expressing your own views.
 - Raise mental bandwidth to understand what you're trying to convey. ==The easier it is to understand your writing, the higher your score.==
----
-# Speaking
-- Practice speaking your thoughts aloud.
-- A little bit of "how do you *feel* about it / how does it *affect* you" could help.
-- Keep you speaking going with this formula: *Direct answer → Reasoning & evidence (if any) → Personal reflection (e.g. your emotions / What have you learned from it)*
-> [!error] Get this right
-> You can expand the argument, but ==**NEVER stray away from the main topic**== that you're discussing.
-Avoid pure listing.
-If you're trying to list, chain the items in a cohesive way.
-- Avoid complex vocabulary.
-Keep it simple and down to earth.
-This ***IS NOT*** a show-off contest.
-They're expecting you to speak in a manner that poses no difficulty in understanding what you're saying.
-- Initiate your voice from your chest, not from your throat.
-Speak clearly with natural intonation and stress.
-- Communicate in a clear and controlled manner.
-Relax.
-This is who you are.
-Speak slower to get your words right, that's OK.
-Try to express with a positive, engaging attitude.
-- Minor grammar mistakes are acceptable as long as they don't significantly impair communication.
-## Part 1
-- This part is about yourself.
-Questions about you.
-Tell your story.
-Lasts about 5 minutes.
-- Common topics: your connections, work, hometown, hobbies,...
-- You can expand your answers, but remember to keep them specific and keep the main topic relevant.
-- Recommended structure for an answer: `Direct answer + Reason + Example/Personal experience`.
-For example:
-	- Q: "Do you like reading?"
-	- A: "Yes, I'm quite passionate about reading `non-fiction`.
-It helps me develop a deeper understanding of `interpersonal dynamics and human behavior`.
-Currently, I'm reading `Skin in the Game` by `NNT` to decompress after work."
-## Part 2
-- The goal here is to speak fluently and coherently for 2 minutes ==about the main topic==.
-- The bullet points are just cues and suggestions to help you out, so don't take them too seriously.
-You have the option to add more bullet points as long as they support the main topic.
-- You don't have to answer every bullet points as long as you're keeping the main topic relevant.
-- Highly recommended: conclude with personal reflection.
-## Part 3
-- This part ***discusses*** general topics in social contexts (relates to Part 2) in about 5 minutes.
-The way you answer them is similar to [[#The topics |Task 2 Writing]].
-- This is where you should develop your ideas.
-Be creative, but do not go off-topic.
-## Strategies
-- Paraphrasing:
-	- "Very good" → "exceptional"
-	- "Like" → "prefer"
-	- "Important" → "crucial/vital"
-	- "Think" → "believe/reckon/suppose"
-	- "I think..." → "In my experience..."
-	- "Maybe..." → "It seems to me that..."
-	- "I believe..." → "From my perspective..."
-- To buy time naturally (3s max):
-	- "I've never really thought about that..."
-	- "As far as I'm concerned..."
-	- "If I had to consider this..."
-	- "This reminds me of..."
-	- "Well, the thing is..."
-	- "Actually, a better example would be..."
-	- "This brings me to another point..."
----
-# Reading
-- It's better to answer fewer questions correctly than to rush through all of them making careless mistakes:
-	- Make sure to get the easy ones right, and *make **educated** guesses* for the harder ones.
-	- It's always better to have an answer for every question than to leave some blank.
-	- Watch for singular/plural answers.
-- This is the battle of paraphrasing.
-Carefully read your questions, identify its *main* topic of discussion (i.e. what's this about) and then appropriately apply these strategies:
-## Strategies
-- For the total of 60 minutes, here's how you can optimally allocate your execution:
-	- Start with Section 3 (20 mins)
-	- Then Section 2 (20 mins)
-	- Finally Section 1 (15 mins)
-	- Review your answers and come back to those questions that you marked as "not sure" (5 mins)
-- These are the essential skills for every section that should (but not always) be applied in order:
-	1. **Skimming**: your goal is to *get a general idea* of the content and structure of "the text below".
-	2. **Scanning**: you must be able to *locate* the relevant part from "the text below" and the (possibly paraphrased) keywords of the statement.
-	3. **Close reading**: make sure to clearly identify its *main* topic of discussion.
-- ==Spend no more than 2 minutes for each answer.== Move on quickly if you don't find an answer.
-- ==Practice reading in chunks== rather than word by word.
-- Focus on first/last sentences of paragraphs.
-- Always read the questions first, *except* for these:
-	- Matching (headings/paragraphs)
-	- Fill in the blank
-### TFNG
-- Don't make assumptions based on general knowledge or let previous answers influence your judgment.
-- Aim to complete this task within a 10-minute window.
-> [!info] Tackle the statements in order
-> The order of the statements are *usually* mapped to the order of the paragraphs.
-- Follow these steps *in order*:
-	1. **Skim** the questions and the text quickly (1-2 minutes): note main topics of each *paragraph* (in 5 words or less).
-	2. **Closely read** the statements carefully (1-2 minutes per statement): this is where the "paraphrasing" takes place.
-	3. **Predict** your answer (10 seconds): formulate your answer before going back to the paragraphs.
-	4. **Scan** for key words (30 seconds per statement): ***locate*** the relevant paragraph topic (that you noted in step 1), then ***locate*** the relevant ***keywords*** in the statement and keep your eyes for those (*possibly paraphrased*) keywords in the filtered passage excerpt.
-	5. Make your decision and move on (==do **not** spend more than 2 minutes in total for each statement==): if unsure, mark it as "Not Given".
-	6. Review (if you finished within 10 minutes): watch for qualifying words (all, some, never, always)
-#### How to identify a "NOT GIVEN"
-- A **NOT GIVEN** means the passage _**lacks** the information_ necessary to either *agree or disagree* with the statement.
-	- Don’t assume based on your lexical knowledge.
-Focus on the statement only: is the identified passage answer *directly* to the statement or not.
-	- The excerpt may seem true, but it's not strong enough to completely gravitate toward the claim in the statement → ==the statement *must* either confirm or deny it==.
-- For example:
-	- The statement: "Khoi is 25 years old."
-	- The excerpt: "Khoi is a mature person."
-- If you can't find related information quickly, it's *likely* NG.
-### The order of execution
-- Complete your question types in this order:
-	1. Multiple choice
-	2. Fill in the blank
-	3. Matching: Header → Information (paragraph/feature) matching, mostly require skimming and scanning
-	4. TFNG
----
-# Listening
-- Listen carefully to differentiate between similar characters (`b` vs `p`, `m` vs `n`) when the track is spelling.
-- Listen carefully to the pronunciation to detect the correct form (singular/plural, tenses,...)
-- Again, this is the battle of paraphrasing.
-Read your question *carefully*, identify its *main* topic of discussion (i.e. what's this about), identify the keywords, recognize the synonyms.
->  Don't spend too much time on a question that you miss the remaining part of the track.
-## Strategies & Tips
-### Before
-- Spend 30s on each section to skim the questions and note their keywords.
-Keep them in your RAM.
-- Note the requirements (i.e. word limits, question type).
-### During
-- Follow question order.
-- Write answers as you hear them and ==***listen ahead*** while writing==.
-- Move to next question *immediately* after answering.
-- Listen for signposting language: "First," "Next," "Finally", "The main point is...", "There are `x` reasons..."
-- Pay attention to emotional expressions for opinion-based questions (e.g. surprised, disappointed, disagree,...).
-- Mark uncertain and/or unanswered questions to come back later.
-### After
-- Come back to those questions that you marked earlier.
-- Never leave any questions unanswered.
-Try to make educated guesses.